pnlng/alfred-url-actions/README.md

 - Note: The extension triggers Alfred 4 by default.
 If you use other versions of Alfred, you would need to modify `alfred.applescript` and `Bundle Identifier` in `Config.plist`, and [package](https://github.com/pilotmoon/PopClip-Extensions#anatomy-of-a-popclip-extension) the extension yourself.

-If you're in a non-browser app (as defined by the `BROWSERS` variable discussed in the [Variables](#Variables) section below), the workflow will supply an empty string in place of the title of the current webpage.

 ## Configuration

 ### Variables